Seneral/FlagPlayer/README.md

 - Related videos browser - dive into related videos of related videos (could work great with next-up queue)

 ## Known Issues
+- Currently cannot play back videos with licensed music (see Issue #1), unless a local cors server is used (possible on PC, not on mobile).
+Caching the audio does work still.
 - Video Playback, especially high resolutions, are pretty laggy and can go out of sync.
 Proper MSE implemenentation is needed AND local CORS server, since MSE would force all streams to be routed through a CORS server
 - Wrong aspect of thumbnails for videos with 1. only low resolution thumbnail AND 2. non 16-9 ratio - pretty rare
 - Current video title is original (not translated), while related videos, etc. are all translated